 Proteinuria is a condition characterised by the presence of greater than normal amounts of protein in the urine.
 It is associated with a variety of different diseases and is sometimes seen in those who are apparently healthy.
 Mild or transient proteinuria may become more severe over time.

 Plasma, the liquid portion of blood, contains many different proteins.
 One of the many functions of the kidneys is to conserve plasma protein so that it is not excreted along with waste products when urine is produced.
-There are two mechanisms that normally prevent protein from passing into urine: (1) the glomeruli provide a barrier that keeps most larger plasma proteins inside the blood vessels and (2) the small proteins that do get through are almost entirely reabsorbed by the tubules.
+There are two mechanisms that normally prevent protein from passing into urine: (1) the glomeruli provide a filter that keeps most larger plasma proteins inside the blood vessels and (2) the small proteins that do get through are almost entirely reabsorbed by the tubules.
 For additional details on kidneys and how they function, see the page on How Kidneys Work on the DaVita website.

 Proteinuria most often occurs when either the glomeruli or tubules in the kidney are damaged.
 Inflammation and/or scarring of the glomeruli can allow increasing amounts of protein and sometimes red blood cells (RBCs) to leak into the urine.
 Damage to the tubules can prevent protein from being reabsorbed.
 Proteinuria may also develop when too much of a small protein is present in the blood and the tubules cannot reabsorb all of it.

 A variety of diseases and conditions are associated with proteinuria.
 Two of the most common causes are: